 4. Departments and Divisions: Beneath the senior leadership team, functional departments and divisions consist of various teams working on specific projects and products.

-View Amazon's senior leadership team in this interactive org chart.
+View Apple's senior leadership team in this interactive org chart.
 Note, roles and responsibilities in this chart are indicative only (using Functionly's default role templates).